- Get Involved

 In 2017, NewsTrain is going to:

-To be notified when dates, agendas and instructors become available for specific 2017 workshops, please provide an email address.
+To be notified when instructors are set for specific 2017 workshops, please provide an email address.

 A list of NewsTrain locations and agendas going back to 2011 is here.